Updated October 2020 when Burton Constable Hall had almost fully reopened after the pandemic lockdown.

-We walked directly back to the Hall from the bridge, covering about 3 miles in total.
+We walked directly back to the Hall from the bridge, covering about three miles in total.

-Other parkland walks include a 2 mile Wildlife Sculpture Trail, which would particularly appeal to children, and shorter East Park and Winter walks, the latter around the site of the deserted village.
+Other parkland walks include a two mile Wildlife Sculpture Trail, which would particularly appeal to children, and shorter East Park and Winter walks, the latter around the site of the deserted village.